 The English planted Freemasonry in France in 1725, and it became an elegant pastime for the nobility and gentry.
-The Duke of so-and-so would hold a lodge in his house, where he was Master for ever and ever, and any time he invited a few friends round, they would open a lodge, and he would make a few more masons.
+The Duke of So and So would hold a lodge in his house, where he was Master for ever and ever, and any time he invited a few friends round, they would open a lodge, and he would make a few more Masons.
 That was how it began, and it took about ten or twelve years before Masonry began to seep down, through to the lower levels.
-By the time lodges were beginning to meet in restaurants and taverns, around 1736, things were becoming difficult in France and it was feared that the lodges were being used for plots and conspiracies against government.
+By that time lodges were beginning to meet in restaurants and taverns but around 1736, things were becoming difficult in France and it was feared that the lodges were being used for plots and conspiracies against government.

 At Paris, in particular, precautions were taken.
-An edict was issued by René Herault, Lieutenant General of Police, that tavern-keepers and restaurant-keepers were not to give accommodation to masonic lodges at all, under penalty of being closed up for six months and a fine of 3000 livres.
-We have two records, both in 1736-37, of well-known restaurants that were closed down, for that reason, by the Police.
+An edict was issued by Ren6 Herault, Lieutenant General of Police, that tavern keepers and restaurant keepers were not to give accommodation to Masonic lodges at all, under penalty of being closed up for six months and a fine of 3,000 livres.
+We have two records, both in 1736 37, of well known restaurants that were closed down by the Police for that reason.
 It did not work, and the reason was very simple.
 Masonry had started in private houses.
 The moment that the officials put the screw on the meetings in taverns and restaurants, it went back into private houses again; it went underground so to speak, and the Police were left helpless.

-Eventually, Herault decided that he could do much more damage to the craft if he could make it a laughing-stock.
+Eventually, Herault decided that he could do much more damage to the Craft if he could make it a laughing stock.
 If he could make it look ridiculous, he was sure he could put them out of business for all time, and he decided to try.

-He got in touch with one of his girl-friends, a certain Madame Carton.
-Now, brethren, I know what I am going to tell you sounds like our English News of the World, but I am giving you recorded history, and quite important history at that.
-So, laugh with me, because it is a good story!
-He got in touch with Madame Carton, who is always described as a dancer at the Paris opera.
+He got in touch with one of his girl friends, a certain Madame Carton.
+Now, Brethren, I know what I am going to tell you sounds like our English News of the World, but I am giving you recorded history, and quite important history at that.
+So he got in touch with Madame Carton, who is always described as a dancer at the Paris opera.
 The plain fact is that she followed a much older profession.
 The best description that gives an idea of her status and her qualities, is that she slept in the best beds in Europe.
-She had a very special clientele.
-Now this was no youngster, she was fifty-five years old at that time and she had a daughter who was also in the same interesting line of business.
+She had a very special client&le.
+Now this was no youngster; she was fifty five years old at that time and she had a daughter who was also in the same interesting line of business.
 And I have to be very careful what I say, because it was believed that one of our own Grand Masters was entangled with either or both of them.
 All this was in the newspapers of those days.

-Anyway, Herault got in touch with Madame Carton and asked her to obtain a copy of the masonic ritual fron one of her clients.
-He intended to publish it, and by making the masons look ridiculous he was going to put them out of business.
-Well! she did, and he did.
-In other words, she got her copy of the ritual and passed it on to him and he immediately published it in a salacious French newspaper.
-Within a month, it was translated in three London newspapers.
-But, if the publication had any effect at all, it was purely momentary.
-The title of this pamphlet was Reception d'un Frey-Maçon (The Reception of a Freemason) - and its contents are extremely interesting.
+Anyway, Herault got in touch with Madame Carton and asked her to obtain a copy of the Masonic ritual from one of her clients.
+He intended to publish it, and by making the Masons look ridiculous he was going to put them out of business.
+Well!
+She did, and he did.
+In other words, she got her copy of the ritual and passed it on to him.
+It was first published in France in 1737, under the title Reption d'un Frey Maqon.
+Within a month it was translated in three London newspapers, but it failed to diminish the French zeal for Freemasonry and had no effect in England.
+I summarize briefly.